primer/css/docs/content/getting-started/theming.md

 ## Custom color variables

 It's recommended to use the [functional variables](/support/color-system#functional-variables) as much as possible.
 It will guarantee that the variables will work as expected with any new theme that might get added in the future.
-Somtimes you might still need a custom variable that changes based on the color mode.
+Sometimes you might still need a custom variable that changes based on the color mode.
 You can create a custom variable with the `color-variables` mixin.

 ```css
 @include color-variables(